zhagyilig/zhagyilig.github.io/jekyll/index.md

 ---
 layout: archive
 title: "Latest Posts in life"
-excerpt: "Life bit by bit"
+excerpt: "Life is a sail trip full of chances and challenges."
 ---

 <div class="tiles">
-{% for post in site.categories.life %}
+{% for post in site.categories.jekyll %}
 	{% include post-grid.html %}
 {% endfor %}
 </div><!-- /.tiles -->